-Remove the protective paper from the tape sealant.
+Remove the protective paper from the flashing sealant.
 Remove only enough of the protective paper to allow installation of the next roof panel.

 If required, place the thermal blocks on top of the insulation directly over the roof purlin.
-On some roof slopes it may be advantageous to use a spray-on adhesive on the thermal block to keep it positioned above the roof purlin until the panel is installed.
+On some roof slopes it may be advantageous to use a spray-on adhesive on the thermal block to keep it positioned over the roof structurals until the panel is installed.
+Thermal blocks are not required at the eave strut.